leooo1212/businfo702/week04/week04.md

 	- how to use CASE and CAST

+	- how to use UNION, INTERSECT, EXCEPT

 ## 📝 To do
-- Practice multi-row function, subquery, CASE and CAST in SQL
+- Practice multi-row function, subquery, CASE, CAST, UNION, INTERSECT and EXCEPT in SQL

 - Attend the lab